NathanHouwaart/Electron-Template/addons/PN532_Controller/Headers/Cards/docs.md

 To confirm the key type before (or after) the change, call `GetKeySettings (90 45 00 00 00)`.
 The response’s lower nibble encodes the key type: `0x00` = 2K3DES, `0x09` = AES.
 When you see `0x09`, the AES authenticate path will succeed.

+### Key 0 and access rights

+Does key 0 of PICC have all the rights by default?

+Short answer: No — key 0 is not magically "all rights" by the spec.
+Rights are determined by application/file access-rights and by which key the application or PICC admin was configured to use.
+That said, in practice many cards and workflows use key number 0 as the default master/admin key, so it often ends up controlling the most sensitive operations.

+Here are the details and practical implications:

+- Per-slot semantics
+   - Keys are stored per scope: PICC-level (root) and per-application.
+Each scope has a set of numbered key slots (0..N‑1).
+   - Which operations a key can perform is determined by access-rights tables and by which key index was used as the "master" when the application was created or when rights were set.
+The card itself enforces access by checking that the operation is authenticated with the required key index and algorithm.
+   - The card does not give an implicit global privilege to "key 0" — it simply uses the index referenced by the access-control settings.

+- PICC master vs application master
+ - PICC master key (PICC level) controls PICC-wide operations (create/delete applications, format card, etc.).
+If the PICC master key slot is key 0 and you know that key, you can perform PICC-level management.
+ - Each application has its own master/admin keys (one or more slots) that control file creation, ChangeKey, etc. If an application’s admin operations were set to use key 0, then key 0 for that application is effectively the application admin.

+- Factory defaults and common practice
+ - Many cards ship with default keys (often all-zero keys) and default settings that make key 0 the effective administrative key for some operations.
+That is a convenience for provisioning, but not a security feature.
+ - Because of that history, key 0 is commonly the first thing attackers try — so don’t rely on it being “safe”.

+- Mixing algorithms (AES vs DES/3DES)
+   - Algorithm and key type are a per-slot attribute (after ChangeKey you set both key bytes and the key-type/version).
+You can mix algorithms across slots.
+   - If any remaining weak slot (DES/3DES) grants the ability to perform critical operations (e.g., ChangeKey, write sensitive files, escalate), your card remains vulnerable even if other slots use AES.

+- How to determine whether key 0 has admin rights on your card
+   1. Check PICC-level settings to see which slot is PICC admin (PICC master).
+If PICC master = slot 0 then key 0 controls PICC-level operations.
+   2. For each application:
+      - Inspect the application key settings and file access-rights (which key index is required for read/write/change for each file).
+      - Call GetKeyVersion for each key slot to see their stored version/tag (and identify algorithm by your convention).
+   3. If an access right references key 0, then key 0 controls that operation for that application/file.

+- Practical migration/security advice
+   -  Audit first: list keys and file access-rights for each app.
+Identify which key numbers gate critical operations.
+   - Prioritize migrating those key slots to AES (ChangeKey while authenticated with existing key).
+   - For keys you no longer want to be usable: remove them from access rights, set them to random values, or reassign access to AES-only keys.
+    -Record and use a consistent keyVersion encoding so your host can automatically pick the right auth method (AES vs DES).